systematic-magic/AgingPubMed/editorials_pdf.rst

 This is an optional section that should appear after Keywords section and before Copyright section.
 The specific placement of this section should accord with order described in :ref:`HTML Section Headers checks<section_headers_html_editorials>` for Abbreviations through Funding.

 16.1.
-Check that there is no blank line between Funding: and section preceding it.
+Check that there is no blank line between Funding and section preceding it.

 16.2.
 Check that funding section has a title "Funding:" (:ref:`title case<title_case>` and followed by colon (:)).